When you start looking into the the weird food festivals in the world you begin to realise just how many there are. And, just how bonkers they seem.

 I’ve even partaken in a little food fight in my life too.

-I went to the craziness that is Tomatina in 2015, and from seeing that play out, I decided to look at another 50 crazy food festivals around the world, to see just how they do it in America, and Finland, and Korea, and… everywhere!
+I went to the craziness that is Tomatina, and from seeing that play out, I decided to look at another 50 crazy food festivals around the world, to see just how they do it in America, and Finland, and Korea, and… everywhere!

 50 Weird Food Festivals Around the World